AlexGibsonPlymouth/DefiningCoastalFringe/README.md

 # DefiningCoastalFringe
 Defining the Coastal Fringe

-I will add explanattoy text to this is due course!
+I will add explanatory text to this is due course!